NodeMafia/ZamaTestnetGuide/Guild.xyz Guide/README.md

 Please note that your EVM address must be active and have more than 3 transactions in ETH Mainnet, as well as a balance greater than or equal to 0.1 ETH or 250 USDC.
 This is one of the main requirements for one of the main tasks.

-# New to Zama & FHE?
-Start here
 ### 1. Start by connecting wallet to the Zama Guild
 Verify your E-mail and complite CAPTCHA
 Afterwards, don't forget to join the Zama Discord if you haven't already. https://discord.gg/pZ3vtUYWTG